MIT-Emerging-Talent/ET6-CDSP-group-22-repo/notes/milestone_5_meetings.md

 - Enhanced slides and scripts through group feedback.
 - Agreed on the final structure of the presentation.
 - Scheduled peer review meeting with Group 17 for next Wednesday.

+---

+## Meeting 3 – August 20, 2025

+**Time:** 12:30 PM EST
+**Attendees:** all team members (Jawid, Razan, Rumiya, Omnia, Alemayehu)

+### Summary

+- Reflected on feedback from Group 17’s peer review session.
+- Discussed how to adapt slides for a non-technical audience.
+- Agreed to simplify slides, reduce text, and shift more toward a storytelling approach.
+- Decided to modify the script accordingly to match the simplified slides.
+- Assigned tasks:
+  - Slide modifications
+  - Milestone README
+  - Retrospective document